davidmerfield/Blot/app/templates/archive/readme.txt

 I also like this layout for the archives page, particularly the link and date treatment: http://www.matthewshengoodman.com/

+I want some interface like this on the archives page.
+I like how this site handled overflowing years / tags: http://cullinanstudio.com/project/lewisham-young-peoples-centre

-A B C D E F G H I J K L M N O P Q R S T U V W X Y Z
+A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 2018 2017 2016 ...

 Perhaps put the list of tags on the right side and do something similar